I hope you enjoy reading the blog post.

 You’re setting up your pre-date, so your goal is to get something on the proverbial calendar, just like if you were setting up an in-person date.

-If you want to wait until the end of your phone conversation to propose a pre-date, try one of these lines:
+If you want to wait until the end of your phone conversation to propose a pre-date, try this line:

 If you don’t have an iPhone, you can swap FaceTime out with another popular video chat platform like Zoom, Duo or WhatsApp.